oilandsugar/ritual-dust/content/works/_index.md

 +++
 title = "Works"
-subtitle = "Conjured drawings and compositions" type = "page" desc = "Conjured drawings and compositions"
+subtitle = "Conjured images, words and symbols" type = "page"
 +++

-I am a multidisciplinary visual artist with my own practice and also as an illustrator, designer and lettering artist for clients (musicians, game designers, authors and publishers, etc.).
+I am a multidisciplinary visual / folk artist interested in the transmission and creation of folklore, the magic of the land, and ancestral and communal knowledge.
+I also work as an illustrator, designer and lettering artist doing commission work for clients (musicians, game designers, authors and publishers, etc.).

 If you want to hire me to work on a project for you, reach out at lizbeth.poirier.m@gmail.com.